danhjoo7/Mortgage-Calculator-Cypress-Tests/README.md

 # Mortgage-Calculator-Cypress-Tests
-Cypress tests for Zillow's mortgage calculator
+Cypress tests for interest rate feature on Zillow's mortgage calculator

 ## Running the tests